brainglobe/brainglobe-space/README.md

 `brainglobe-space` provides a neat way of defining an anatomical space, and of operating stacks and point transformations between spaces.

-If you use `brainglobe-space` for your analyses, please cite its [Zenodo DOI](https://doi.org/10.5281/zenodo.11193160).

 ## Installation

 You can install `brainglobe-space` with: